JetBrains/kotlin-web-site/pages/docs/reference/typecasts.md

 Note that *null*{: .keyword } cannot be cast to `String` as this type is not [nullable](null-safety.html), i.e. if `y` is null, the code above throws an exception.
-In order to match Java cast semantics we have to have nullable type at cast right hand side, like
+In order to match Java cast semantics we have to have nullable type at cast right hand side, like:

 ``` kotlin
 val x: String? = y as String?